dcarosone/scrape-cassini/README.md

  * `-p 500` to go back about a year (images before this will be in the PDS).

-As it runs, you can watch the status updates (especially with `-v`).
+As it runs, you can watch the status updates.
 If you get to a point where additional index pages are not discovering new images, you can safely interrupt it with `^C`.
 If you're still getting images downloaded at the end of the run, you might want to run again with more pages, as you probably have a gap.

-This will hopefully get smarter in future.
+This will all hopefully get smarter in future (some ideas in #2).

 Try not to run it too often and annoy the NASA admins.